learn-co-curriculum/python-p4-validation-flask-sqlalchemy-validations-lab/README.md

 Add validations to these models such that...

-1. All authors have a name
+1. All authors have a name.
-2. No two authors have the same name
+2. No two authors have the same name.
-3. Author phone numbers are exactly ten digits
+3. Author phone numbers are exactly ten digits.
-4. All posts have a title
+4. All posts have a title.
-5. Post content is at least 250 characters long
+5. Post content is at least 250 characters long.
-6. Post summary is a maximum of 250 characters
+6. Post summary is a maximum of 250 characters.
 7. Post category is either `Fiction` or `Non-Fiction`.
 This step requires an `inclusion` validator, which was not outlined in the lesson.
 You'll need to refer to the [SQLAlchemy guide][SQLAlchemy Validations] to look up how to use